Château Haut-Marbuzet - Saint-Estèphe 2021

 About the wine:

-A 2021 that displays fine austerity at this stage, with a nose marked by oak and oriental spices that already hints at emerging complexity: black fruit, forest floor, game, and pencil lead.
-Firm on the attack, with beautiful density of texture, structured by a tannic framework that is both thick and well-integrated, the palate reflects the wine’s strong character.
+A 2021 that shows lovely austerity at this stage, with a nose marked by oak and oriental spices that already hints at emerging complexity: black fruit, forest floor, game, and pencil lead.
+Firm on the attack, with beautiful density and structure, supported by a tannic framework that is both thick and velvety, the palate reflects the wine’s strong character.
 The long finish bodes well for the future.
 One thing is certain: the future belongs to this wine.
 2028–2035

 Robert Parker - Wine Advocate